 All of the bilateral activities are tailored to the interests and problems of the partner central banks requesting them.
 Approaches to addressing these issues are drawn up jointly with the Bundesbank’s experts in the form of lectures, presentations, video conferences and workshops.
 The individual bilateral projects are “customised training activities”, which are geared especially to the specialist problem areas of the foreign central bank staff.

-Specialist seminars generally last three days (Tuesday to Thursday) whether held in Germany or abroad, with Monday and Friday reserved for arrival and departure.
+Specialist seminars and executive trainings generally last three days (Tuesday to Thursday) whether held in Germany or abroad, with Monday and Friday reserved for arrival and departure.
 The activities are held in English or German; if the activities are to be held in another language, the foreign central bank is expected to provide an interpreter.

 The partner central bank will bear the participants’ travel costs for training activities held in Germany.